deja-vous/tinychess/README.md

+# Snakefish

-A chess bot written in the rust programming language
+snakefish is a chess bot written in the rust programming language

 Interfaces with lichess to make a bot that is playable.
 Refer to this blog to setup a bot: